Singularityyyy/CrawlerAttemptq/README.md

 # CrawlerAttempt
 Baiscally, this is a failed attempt at creating a simple web "crawler"  that would check if a given URL (stored in a .db file) is avialiable or whatsoever.

-To "successfully" run this "robot" you should clone the repository onto your workspace and open/launch it with your preferred IDE/code editor
+To "successfully" run this "robot" you should clone the repository onto your workspace and open/launch it with your preferred IDE/code editor.

-The task is comleted by, I'd say, 90-95%, however the remaining 10-5% were supposed to update the HTTP status[checks it just fine] of the websites IN THE DATABASE (apart from all the other things causing an experienced java-develeloper lift his eyebrow up, this one is crucial)
+The task is comleted by, I'd say, 90-95%, however the remaining 10-5% were supposed to update the HTTP status[checks it just fine] of the websites IN THE DATABASE (apart from all the other things causing an experienced java-develeloper lift his eyebrow up, this one is crucial).

 I sort of understand how it should have been done: either by finding other tools provided alongside with SQLite or by creating a temporary table of ID + statuses for the latter INNER JOINing the two tables, etc.

 Originally, the whole idea of building this project had N consecutive points: